Code-Institute-Submissions/hanselsbakery/README.md

 	- I have used Git as my version control, through the project I have made several commits whenever I made changes to the code.
 I recognise that I could have made more commits but I got carried with coding at times and not committed in sections where I should have done.
 This is something I am working on to improve from next project.

+-  **Web Development Tools**
+	- I have used this tool to debug issues as I coded if I encountered something that didn't work.
+By inspecting my code I also was able to see any screen responsive issues that I might have faced during the implementation.

+- **W3C Validation**
+	- I have used the W3C validador to check on my CSS and HTML to check if it complies with standards, please refer to the **Testing** section for more details.

 # Resources

 - **Pexels, Unplash and Pixabay**